jtpaasch/scram/README.md

  *$ echo "Lorem ipsum" && echo "sit dolor"

-Print how long these commands took to run:
+Print info about how long these commands take to run:

   #stats